 Commercial Real Estate Austin | Ultimate Investor’s GuideJune 15, 2019

 In the first place, Austin, Texas, the 11th most populous U.S. city, is a magnet for business.
 Moreover, it has one of the country’s highest growth rates as the population approaches one million.
 U.S. News and World Report ranks Austin as the best place to live in America in 2019.
 In like manner, the city’s unemployment rate is a scant 4%, with strong credentials as a technology hub.
-Furthermore, the city ranked #1 in 2018 as the best place to start a business.
+Furthermore, the city ranked #1 as the best place to start a business in 2018.
 Commercial real estate (CRE) taxes are favorable to business, and Texas employees pay no state income tax!
 As a matter of fact, the city’s various initiatives, like Opportunity Austin, are job engines that drive growth.
 Consequently, it’s a small wonder that the commercial real estate Austin market is one of the best in the country.

 Video: This is Austin – Aerial Scenes from Austin, Texas